From Stone to 3D: A Brief History and Evolution of Puzzles

 1.2.
 Possible Roots in Antiquity

-Some scholars suggest that even in ancient times, there were certain “challenges” or “riddles” made of stone and wood that were used as a form of entertainment and mental training.
-Although they were not exactly puzzles as we know them, these ancient forms may have served as inspiration for the creation of more advanced models over the centuries.
+Some scholars suggest that, even in ancient times, certain "challenges" or "riddles" made of stone and wood were used as a form of entertainment and mental training.
+While not exactly puzzles as we know them, these ancient forms may have served as inspiration for the creation of more advanced models over the centuries.

 Civilizations like the Chinese were rich in logical “puzzles”, such as the Tangram (although it is not a typical “fitting puzzle”, it is a puzzle of arrangement and combinations).

-In Egypt, there are records of boards and pieces that could be used for strategy games, possibly with a puzzle aspect.
+In Egypt, there are records of boards and pieces that could have been used for strategy games, possibly with a puzzle aspect.

 1.3.
 The First Traces in Europe (H3)

-In Europe, the first traces of puzzles date back to the 18th century, although in a very different form to today.
-They were made by hand by craftsmen who often worked in carpentry or lithography:
+In Europe, the first traces of puzzles date back to the 18th century, albeit in a very different form than today.
+They were handcrafted by artisans who often worked in carpentry or lithography:

 Images printed on paper, then glued to a wooden base.